watsang/masterthesis-2014-2015/Modelling/data_organism_reactions/README.md

 * The [Stoichiometric Matrices](./Stoichiometric Matrices) folder contains all the processed Stoichiometric Matrices.
 These are already processed.
 You can look up the reactions in csv with reactions.
 The compounds can be replaced with the real compound name.

+* [Data_locations] contains the processed data on the co-occurence in the ecosystems.